 8. Don’t worry – you’re not going to die

-Stay positive!
-You can always take your test again if you fail - remember the majority of people don't pass the first time!
+Try your best to stay positive and calm!
+You can always take your test again if you fail – remember the majority of people don’t pass the first time!
 Think of it as an experience and an opportunity to improve on the parts of the test that stopped you from passing.